 Metro District Traffic Engineering

-Metro District Traffic Engineering is primarily responsible for the design, operation and maintenance of the Metro District's traffic control devices and providing traffic engineering support and expertise to other functional offices and road authorities to create a safe and efficient transportation system.
+Metro District Traffic Engineering is primarily responsible for the design, operation and maintenance of the Metro District's traffic control devices and provides support and expertise to other functional offices and road authorities to create a safe and efficient transportation system.

 Collects traffic data, which is used for turning movement counts, stop sign delay studies, pedestrian/bicycle counts, and gap studies, as well as calculate Annual Average Daily Traffic (AADT).